Citation for this page in APA citation style. Close

 Thomas Nagel

-Thomas Nagel opposes attempts to "reduce" consciousness and mental actions to physical explanations.
+Thomas Nagel opposes attempts to "reduce" consciousness and mental actions to material explanations.

 Like Peter Strawson, he is concerned about "objective" accounts of mind that try to view a mind externally.
 He holds that the internal or subjective view contains an irreducible element without which we lose the autonomous agent.